cypress-io/cypress-documentation/content/api/commands/intercept.md

 ### Intercepted Response object properties

-The response object (`res`) yielded to response handlers has several properties from the HTTP response itself.
-All of the following properties on `res` can be modified:
+The intercepted response object yielded to response handlers has several properties from the HTTP response itself that can be modified:

+Core HTTP Response Properties

 | Property      | Description                                         |
 |---------------|-----------------------------------------------------|